zephyrproject-rtos/zephyr/CODE_OF_CONDUCT.md

   without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* The use of emojis can confuse older contributors and maintainers.
+Please demonstrate empathy and only use ASCII characters.

 ## Enforcement Responsibilities